Gurupatil0003/DSA_Tutorial/QurtionBank/QuetionBankAnswer.md

 These operations ensure that queues efficiently manage elements in the order they are received.

-# Main Operations of a Stack
+# 9.Main Operations of a Stack

 A stack is a linear data structure that follows the LIFO (Last In, First Out) principle.
 Below are the main operations of a stack and their time complexities: